Existence and density of typical Hodge loci

 \subsection{Functional transcendance}

-Our arguments heavily rely on a functional transcendence result, Bakker and Tsimerman's Ax-Schanuel theorem, which will allow us to force some intersections to be typical.
+Our arguments heavily rely on a functional transcendence result, Bakker and Tsimerman's Ax-Schanuel theorem, which will allow us to force some intersections to have expected dimension.
 Recall that the Mumford-Tate domain $D_H$ embeds in its compact dual $\check{D}_H$ which is a projective algebraic variety over $\C$.
-This embedding allows to define an irreducible algebraic subvariety of $D_H$ as an analytic irreducible component of the intersection $D_H \cap V$ of $D_H$ with an algebraic subvariety $V$ of $\check{D}_H$.
-Bakker-Tsimerman prove: \begin{theorem}[{\cite[Thm.
-1.1]{baktsi}}] Let $W \subset S \times D_H$ be an algebraic subvariety.
-Let $U$ be an irreducible complex analytic component of $W \cap (S \times_{\Gamma_\mon \quo D_H} D_H)$ such that
+This embedding allows one to define an irreducible algebraic subvariety of $S \times D_H$ as an analytic irreducible component of the intersection $(S \times D_H) \cap V$ of $S \times D_H$ with an algebraic subvariety $V$ of $S \times \check{D}_H$.
+Bakker-Tsimerman prove: